TKA SEND Information Report 2017/18

 9 The arrangements made by the Trust Board relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school

 The normal arrangements for the treatment of complaints at The Kingston Academy are used for complaints about provision made for special educational needs and disability.
-We encourage parents to discuss their concerns with the head teacher Sophie Cavanagh or assistant head teacher Anthony Sheppard to resolve the issue before making the complaint formal.
-The procedures set out in the Complaints and Suggestions Policy should be followed.
+We encourage parents to discuss their concerns directly with Daniel Byrne the SENCo, or with Carly Briggs the SRP Lead (as appropriate) and where this does not resolve the issue, with the Deputy Head who line manages them, Tom Brook before making the complaint formal.
+The procedures set out in the Complaints and Suggestions Policy should be followed and a copy is available on the policies page of our website.

 10 How the Trust Board involves other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils